-Let’s imagine that today is the day that you’ve decided to downsize your closet and create a simple wardrobe.
-You’ve been reading a lot about capsule wardrobes (especially all those ‘must have’ lists) and you’re feeling motivated and excited.
-It sounds so easy and stylish – what’s not to love?!
+Let’s imagine that today is the day that you’ve decided to downsize your closet and simplify your wardrobe.
+You’ve been reading a lot about capsule wardrobes (especially all those ‘must-have’ lists) and you’re feeling motivated and excited.
+It sounds so easy and stylish—what’s not to love?!

 Feeling overwhelmed, you decide to take another approach.
 You grab your journal and start making lists; lists of tops, lists of bottoms, lists of outfits … and then a shopping list?